-The Taxpayer Advocate serves to represent your voice at the Vermont Department of Taxes.
-As an independent entity within the Department, the Tax Payer Advocate is committed to helping Vermont taxpayers by balancing taxpayer assistance against enforcement efforts.
+The Taxpayer Advocate represents your voice at the Vermont Department of Taxes.
+As an independent entity within the Department, the Taxpayer Advocate is committed to helping Vermont taxpayers by balancing taxpayer assistance against enforcement efforts.
 The Taxpayer Advocate is here to listen to you, to understand your problems or concerns, and to work with you in an effort to resolve them.
-The advocate works to ensure that every taxpayer is treated fairly, and that you know and understand your rights.
+The advocate works to ensure that you are treated fairly and that you know and understand your rights.

 The Vermont Taxpayer Advocate works to resolve taxpayers’ concerns with the Vermont Department of Taxes.

 The Taxpayer Advocate:

 - Offers free guidance to help taxpayers with problems that they are unable to resolve on their own

 - Works for fair treatment of taxpayers

 - Provides education to taxpayers so they know and understand their rights

 More information regarding the role and responsibilities of the Taxpayer Advocate can be found in the Annual Taxpayer Advocate Report.

 Taxpayer Advocate services are available if a taxpayer has concerns with the following:

 - An issue with, or action by, the Vermont Department of Taxes not resolved by normal, established procedures within 180 days